eemonn/eemonn.github.io/README.md

 ## **Prerequisites**

 - A Markdown Editor.
-    -  Best markdown editors are listed here in
+    -  Best markdown editors are listed here in [More Resorces]

     - For formatting a resume in markdown go to the markdown tutorial here